raja-ar/jorgecastilloprz.github.io/_posts/2015-08-16-android-fillable-loaders.md

 }
 ```

 128 is just an arbitrary number, and the more wave batches you add to the loop, the slower will become the total animation.
 Think about them as frames of a standard animation (it is what they really are at a concept level).
 So the `index` argument of the following method will change for every `onDraw()` call.
-The batches will contain four waves each, and those waves contained will vary its position and `Y` variation depending on the `currentWaveBatch` index.
+The batches will contain four waves each, and those waves contained will vary its `X` axis position and `Y` variation depending on the `currentWaveBatch` index.

 ```java
 private void buildWaveAtIndex(int index, int waveCount) {